 Cath has over 20 years’ experience working as an occupational therapist in a variety of settings, and has developed her assessment skills and clinical knowledge working with children and adults with a wide variety of needs.

 Alongside working as a case manager for WCM, Cath works as both an independent and associate occupational therapist providing assessments and interventions for both adults and children with a variety of physical, complex medical and sensory needs.

-Cath then moved to a Children’s Hospice where she gained invaluable experience into the complex medical needs of children and young adults with life limiting conditions.
-In a role incorporating professional occupational therapy and hands-on 1:1 care, she gained an insight into the efficacy of equipment and adaptations and how the demands of caring for an individual with complex needs affects the whole family.
-Cath also developed her skills of working with families to enable her to really understand their needs and wishes.
+Cath is an advanced practitioner paediatric occupational therapist, with extensive knowledge of the complex medical needs of children and young adults with life limiting conditions She has a well-rounded insight into the efficacy of equipment and adaptations, and how the demands of caring for an individual with complex needs affects the whole family.

-Moving from this more holistic role, Cath then worked as a specialist paediatric occupational therapist within the NHS.
-This gave her valuable experience in the areas of assessment and treatment of children with neurological conditions, cerebral palsy and sensory difficulties.
-Cath’s role involved identifying the child’s functional difficulties, priorities for intervention and offering strategies to support the development of skills or adaptations necessary to enable successful activity.
+Through her work within the NHS, Cath has gained valuable experience in assessment and treatment of children with neurological conditions, cerebral palsy and sensory difficulties.
+Cath’s role involved identifying the child’s functional difficulties, prioritising for intervention and offering strategies to support the development of skills or adaptations necessary to enable successful activity.

-- Experienced at supporting families and children during end of life care and providing bereavement support.
+- End of life care and bereavement support

 - Effective communication, and interpersonal skills

 - Health, Education & Social Care teams